Community Impact Updates Community Impact Updates

 Works are expected to take place start in late-July2025 and are expected to finish by the end of October 2025.

-• Our general working hours are between 7am-6pm.During working hours, construction noise, vibration and dust should be expected but will be kept within our consented limits.
+• General working hours are between 7am-6pm.During working hours, construction noise, vibration and dust should be expected but will be kept within our consented limits.

 • Night works may be required in some locations.
 We will contact nearby properties closer to the time with confirmed dates and our working hours.